nathanchere/wordpress-to-markdown/README.md

 # wordpress-export-to-markdown

-A script that converts a WordPress export XML file into Markdown files suitable for a static sites including [Flowershow](https://flowershow.app).
+A script that converts a WordPress export XML file into Markdown files suitable for a static site.

-Wordpress to Flowershow Tutorial: https://flowershow.app/blog/2022-11-30-wordpress-migration

 Each post is saved as a separate Markdown file with appropriate frontmatter.
 Images are also downloaded and saved.
 Embedded content from YouTube, Twitter, CodePen, etc. is carefully preserved.